-All Upper School students must complete a Service-Learning requirement to graduate.
+All Upper School students must complete a Service-Learning & Community Engagement requirement to graduate.
 Service must be unpaid, and it must support a nonprofit organization and/or those who are truly in need.

-Service-Learning is an element of many academic classes, Activities, and school trips, there are several annual Service Days set aside for different grade levels, and the entire Upper School participates in Mount Hood Climb Service Day each May.
+Service-Learning is an element of many academic classes, activities, and school trips, and the entire Upper School participates in Mount Hood Climb Service Day each May.
 The Service-Learning Action Committee (SLAC), made up of US students, organizes Upper School service projects and reviews Service Learning policies.